 Fact and Clinical Tools

 Lexi-Comp – Point of care source for pharmacology and clinical information.
 Clinical applications include drug interactions, tablet and capsule identification, medical calculations and patient advisory leaflets.
-Pharmacy students should contact Dr. Cindy Stowe in the Dean’s office of the College of Pharmacy for authorization codes to the mobile device app.
+Pharmacy students should contact Dr. Kathryn Neill in the Dean’s office of the College of Pharmacy for authorization codes to the mobile device app.
 See Lexi-Comp tutorial.

-Natural Standard – Evidence-based information about complementary and alternative medicine including dietary supplements and integrative therapies.
+Natural Medicines – Evidence-based information about complementary and alternative medicine including dietary supplements and integrative therapies.

 AccessPharmacy – Online curricular resource designed to meet the changing demands of pharmacy education.
 Allows students to select a core curriculum topic, browse by organ system, review textbooks, or search across leading pharmacy online references.